Rethinking Efficiency in Neural Combinatorial Optimization: Batched Preference Optimization with Mamba: Method

 \textbf{Mamba Layers:} We use Mamba layers with S6 setting~(see the end of Sec.~\ref{sec:2.2}).
 This input-dependent setting helps the encoder to extract spatial dependence across a long sequence of nodes in a large scale CO problems.
 We denote the $L=3$ layers' parameters as $M_{enc}^{(1)}$, $M_{enc}^{(2)}$ and $M_{enc}^{(3)}$.
 Then following the per-layer computation in Eq.~\ref{eq:s4}, we recurrently compute hidden embeddings of all nodes:

-where $E$ is all node embeddings $e_i$ and $H:\{h_i\}_{i=1}^{N}$ are the obtained hidden embeddings for all nodes in the CO problems.
-We additionally compute a global graph embedding $g = mean(H)$ as a context information used for the decoding phase.
-Since we adopt Mamba with S6 setting, the recurrent mode is used, which leverages the parallel scan algorithm to reduce the recurrent complexity.
+where $E$ is the ordered embedding sequence and $H=\{h_i\}_{i=1}^{N}$ are the obtained hidden embeddings for all nodes in the CO problems.
+We additionally compute a global graph embedding $g = \operatorname{mean}(H)$ as context information used for the decoding phase.
+Since we adopt Mamba with the S6 setting, training uses the hardware-aware parallel scan and recurrent inference uses a fixed-size state.